chandramohanV/assignment-dependency-network-api/assignment.md

 - You can remove dependencies between tasks.
 - The dependency network (or parts of it) should be viewable/retrievable by anyone.
-- Only a select few should be able to change the dependency network (eg. add tasks or dependencies, change tasks/dependencies, remove tasks/dependencies), so some form of user/API authentication/authorization is required
+- Only a select few should be able to change the dependency network (eg. add tasks or dependencies, change tasks/dependencies, remove tasks/dependencies), so some form of user/API authentication/authorization is required.

-## Bonus objectives

-The following are not necessarily needed to make an impression with your product, but can be seen as cool challenges for yourself:

-- Write unit tests for your code.
-- Make it possible to define multiple dependency networks, per aircraft type (eg. Boeing 777, Boeing 737, Airbus A380)

 ## Non-functional Requirements

 - The **Dependency Network API** is built using **Python**.
+- Maintainability is favoured over performance.
+No complex performance optimizations should be needed.
+  Another developer should be able to continue where you left off.
 - It should be possible to run the **Dependency Network API** (and all of its components) on a laptop

+## Bonus objectives

+The following are not required, but can be seen as nice-to-have's:

+- Write unit tests for your code.
+- Make it possible to define **multiple** dependency networks: one per aircraft type (eg. Boeing 777, Boeing 737, Airbus A380).

 ## Deliverables